NTAG Phoenix Holds Change of Command

+“I couldn’t have asked for a better team, you are truly the best in the nation,” said Kahl.
+“You have embraced my call to ‘always be better’ and the results speak for themselves.
+I am honored and humbled to have been part of such a great team, and I wish you the best of success for years to come.
+If there is one NTAG in the country that could achieve a ‘three-peat’ National NTAG of the Year title, it’s Phoenix!”

+A native of Sylvania, Ohio, a graduate of the United States Naval Academy, and a Naval Aviator, CDR Kahl will next command Navy Reserve Center New York City.
+His relief, CDR Hoffmann, hails from Pittsburgh, Pennsylvania, and is a graduate of Carnegie Mellon University.

-240517-N-LN093-1133 PHOENIX (May 17, 2024) Cmdr.
-Nicholas Hoffmann, Commanding Officer of Navy Talent Acquisition Group (NTAG) Phoenix, delivers his remarks during a change of command at the Arizona Capitol Museum.
-NTAG Phoenix’s area of responsibility includes more than 37 Navy Recruiting Stations and Navy Officer Recruiting Stations spread throughout 250,000 square miles of Arizona, New Mexico, Texas, and Colorado.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Jasen Moreno-Garcia/ Released)
+NTAG Phoenix’s area of responsibility includes 38 Navy Recruiting Stations and Navy Officer Recruiting Stations spread throughout 250,000 square miles of Arizona, New Mexico, Texas, and Colorado.
+It is one of 26 NTAGs across Navy Recruiting Command, and has a mission of attracting the highest quality candidates for service in the United States Navy.

 |Date Taken: